-From this, we can presume that the Gyrm did similar dirty jobs as good Samaritans.
-Whether this work was for Drangleic or one of the countless other countries before it, the end result was the same: exile for the resulting uncleanliness.
-Driven underground, the Gyrm have remained under everyone’s noses ever since.
+The Gyrm are almost all encountered within an “underground canyon” (地下渓谷) as it is internally named.
 While the English descriptions for various items claim them nomadic, this is plainly untrue.
-The internally-named “underground canyon” (地下渓谷) where we encounter almost all of the Gyrm are filled with elaborate chambers, mechanized doorways, and monuments carved from the rocky terrain; some Gyrm are even hiding behind the doors.
-These are clearly dwellings and similar domestic spaces engineered by the Gyrm.
-What kind of nomads build permanent structures in one place, and in such abundance?
+The canyon is filled with elaborate chambers, mechanized doorways, and monuments carved from the rocky terrain; some Gyrm are even hiding behind the doors.
+These are clearly dwellings and similar domestic spaces which the race has engineered.
+What kind of nomads build permanent structures all in one place, and in such abundance?
 The Japanese script specifically words them as not possessing their own settled land, “land” in this context likely referring to above ground.
-They have been deprived of whatever plot of earth under the sun they could call home, and now just haunt the underground.
+They have no plot of earth under the sun to call home, and so just haunt the underground.

-As their architecture shows, the Gyrm are still industrious, and this extends to their smithing.
+As the architecture shows, the Gyrm are industrious, and this extends to their smithing.
 Their heavy weapons are elaborately made if a bit crude.
 Their protective armor is likewise incredibly difficult to move for wearer and enemy alike.
 However, the Gyrm have built up the physical strength to use both with ease, flinging the axes in particularly like they are nothing.
 This is true for more than just the warriors.
 Despite their stereotypical Viking helm, this other variant of Gyrm are supposed to be the ordinary citizens, hence why their somewhat lighter equipment doesn’t cover the entirety of their body.
 Nevertheless, the people wield weapons to combat us the same as their warriors, though never the axes like their Japanese description claims.
-As the text of the warrior armor reveals, the latest generation of Gyrm by and large despise the outside world that forced their ancestors into this fate, cutting off all relations with it — unless they be death to intruders.
+This is because, as the text of the warrior armor reveals, the latest generation of Gyrm by and large despise the outside world and have no interactions with it — unless they be death to intruders.
+This wasn’t always the case.